DeeNewcum/termdetect/doc/fingerprint_db.md

     <td>Does the form-feed character (^L) move the cursor to the upper-left? (an indirect measure of whether ^L clears the screen)  ("true" or "false")

 <tr><td><tt>s_term_version
-    <td>The specific version number of the terminal.†
+    <td>The specific version number of the terminal.
+This only works† for VTE, GNU Screen, mrxvt, or xterm.
+Even then, it's sometimes inaccurate.

 <tr><td><tt>s_window_title
     <td>†